Introduction

 -

-Arrange the toasted pecans in small clusters of three to four pieces.
+Arrange pecans in clusters of 3–4.

-Step 3: Make the Caramel
+3. Make the Caramel

 -